 GMs: When it comes to the structuring of contracts and finances, how do you determine who gets what, and who is entitled to what? (ie… Does the label get a certain percentage brought in from a concert/tour/record sales, and who draws up these contracts?)
-What about merchandise sales?
-If the bands are on tour with NOFX, does that affect the financial breakdown even further?
+What about merchandise sales? how to manage business payments, If the bands are on tour with NOFX, does that affect the financial breakdown even further?

 JA: I have a wonderful entertainment lawyer who handles all the label contracts for me.
 We don’t take any money from the bands’ tour pay, merch sales, or publishing.
 We only profit from, and deal with sales of units from the album we released …which we split that profit 50% with the band.
 Our goal is to make sure that neither party makes more than each other in this department (the label doesn’t make more than the band and the band doesn’t make more than the label).
 If one of our bands gets on a NOFX tour, they make their guarantee each night and it’s completely theirs.
 Most bands will use this money to help with their road expenses and getting to the next town.

 GMs: Some members of your current label are also members of other bands.
 How much does that affect the scheduling of tours and dates amongst the core group and also when NOFX brings your bands on tour to gain more visibility?